State Persistence

 • app_id – the identifier for the app instance being recorded.

 • sequence_id – optional, the state corresponding to a specific point in time.
-If not provided, should return the latest.
+Specifically state at the end of the action with this sequence_id.
+If sequence_id is not provided, persistor should return the state from the latest fully completed action.

 Returns: